 Those parts have been at odds for 15 years…and both seem very settled right now.
 Their goals are aligned a routine has been created to help them both have their time so they don’t sabotage each other!

 Holiday guy also gets a big holiday every year, half days on Fridays, and a road trip at least once a month…without Trader guy checking the phone/computer.
 Trader guy gets time to completely focus on the market each day till a certain time, without distraction from Holiday guy.

 Simple, but to me, that calmness and lack of inner conflict will improve performance and also improve the quality of life in multiple ways.

 Those were two parts I knew almost instantly were at conflict.
 Any internal conflicts affecting your trading that jump to mind?

 A lot of people mentioned a perfectionist who prevents them from following a plan, or a mother/father/spouse voice in their head that disapproves of trading.
-Those voices aren’t going anywhere (even if the person does)!
+Those voices aren’t going anywhere!
 Have a negotiation inside your mind with them.

 Improving On Mistakes